-This a follow up to my November post on the Black Market Wine Company, owned by Rob Hammersley and Michelle Shewchuk.
+This is a follow-up to my November post on the Black Market Wine Company, owned by Rob Hammersley and Michelle Shewchuk.
 We had the opportunity this week to travel to the BC Wine Studio in Okanagan Falls to taste some barrels of Rob and Michelle’s latest vintages.
-We also ran into Stephen Carter, the owner of the Hawk’s Vineyard that surrounds the BC Wine Studio facility and his faithful dogs Grapes and Bubbles.
+We also ran into Stephen Carter, the owner of the Hawk’s Vineyard that surrounds the BC Wine Studio facility and his faithful dog’s Grapes and Bubbles.
 Rob and Michelle had just completed a very successful Calgary Winefest.
-Two wines, two awards: Secret Society won Best White > $20 and The Syndicate was runner up as Best Red > $30.
+Two wines, two awards: Secret Society won Best White > $20 and The Syndicate was runner-up as Best Red > $30.

 1. Secret Society White The blend is not disclosed on the label, likely to underline the mystique suggested by the name.
 The word on the street is that the blend contains Gewürztraminer (50%), Ehrenfelser (45%) and Chardonnay (5%).
 The Ehrenfelser was aged six weeks in acacia barrels to add some textural complexity.
 An aromatic white, the wine is crisp and dry and food friendly.
 The 2014 Secret Society is almost sold out.
 The 2015 vintage will be released later this spring.